Colonnade encircling the Saint Peter Basilica in Rome, with its 3 lines of columns and statues of saints and apostles put on top of each statue

 How to form the informal (‘tu,’ ‘noi,’ ‘voi’) imperative in Italian?

-The informal imperative forms are the same as the present indicative forms of the verb, just without the subject pronoun (so, without tu, noi, and voi.)
+The informal imperative forms are the same as the present forms of the verb, just without the subject pronoun (so, without tu, noi, and voi.)

 EXCEPTION!